First-time travel to Europe? Since you are planning this trip, here’s all need to know for your first time travelling to Europe.

 - Plug converter and adaptor.
 Note that European appliances are 220 volts.
 Check it your charges say “110–220”, and you are ok.

-- A backpack smaller than 56 x 45 x 25cm, so that you can easily take it in planes and busses.
+- A backpack smaller than 56 x 45 x 25 cm so that you can easily take it in planes and buses.
 You’ll walk a lot in Europe, especially if you plan to visit multiple cities and want to travel on a budget.

 - Power bank to keep your phoned charged throughout the day.

 - A local SIM card, If you stay longer in each country, then I recommend getting a SIM for each country.
-If you want to buy only one card to use in all countries in Europe, get the Orange Holiday World.
+If you want to buy only one card to use in all countries in Europe, get the Orange Holiday World or the Airalo eSIM.

 What to consider before buying a backpack for travel to Europe